 Information broken down by: Region and local authority available on request

-The average carbon dioxide emissions of cars registered for the first time in the first quarter of 2015 (January to March) was 122.3 grams of carbon dioxide per kilometre.
+The average carbon dioxide emissions of cars registered for the first time in the second quarter of 2015 (April to June) was 122.1 grams of carbon dioxide per kilometre.